microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/downlevelIteration.md

 ---
 display: "Downlevel Iteration"
-oneline: "Emit more compliant, but verbose JavaScript for iterating objects"
+oneline: "Emit more compliant, but verbose and less performant JavaScript for iteration."
 ---

 Downleveling is TypeScript's term for transpiling to an older version of JavaScript.